microsoft/mu_silicon_arm_tiano/ArmPkg/Drivers/SmmuDxe/README.md

 1. Fixed 4KB granule size
 2. 48-bit address space limit
 3. Stage 2 translation only
-   - Stage 2 is used on its own to simplify the translation process and use a linear stream table.
+   - Stage 2 is used on its own to simplify the translation process.
-4. Linear Stream Table
-5. Identity mapped page tables
+4. Identity mapped page tables

 ## Future Enhancements